On the Validity of the Weak Value Approximation: Introduction: the Gamut of Ersatz Derivations

 Perhaps ye be not familiar with this concept, but I urge ye not to lose heart.
 The form of the weak value approximation I shall derive is the convergence result

+with respect to the coupling strength parameter, $\epsilon$.
+Specifically, what I mean to show is that the vector difference of the left and right hand sides of Eqn. \ref{eq:ConvRes} can be made arbitrarily small in the norm of the Hilbert space.
+A small (yet finite and nonzero) value of $\epsilon$ can be found such that the difference is at or below any desired magnitude.

+Ultimately, I will seek to restrict this convergence result to the choice of a single postselection.
+However, since that restriction only differs from Eqn. \ref{eq:ConvRes} by a final projection onto a specific $\ket{\phi}$, proving the above form is sufficient to justify this restricted form (seen in Eqns. \ref{eq:NeumannSolved} and \ref{eq:QubitSolved}).

-when $\epsilon$, the coupling strength parameter, approaches zero.
-Though I have thrown many esoteric symbols your way, fear not, for they shall all be defined in time.
+You may look at Eqn. \ref{eq:ConvRes} and the many esoteric symbols I have thrown your way with some apprehension, but fear not, for each piece shall be defined in time.
 The general point of this equation is as follows; on the left, the two systems will become entangled based on the eigenvalues of $\hat{A}$, while on the right, they are instead entangled based on $A_{w}(\phi|\psi)$, the weak value of $\hat{A}$.
 The validity of this approximation is the main inspiration for certain interpretations of the meaning of the weak value---interpretations I neither ascribe to, nor wish to focus on---therefore it is important to make sure this approximation is properly supported by mathematics, and to outline how it has been speciously presented in prior work.

-To see the flaws of the old ways (not to say that some of the incautious methods of which I shall speak are not contemporary), we must establish the mathematics from whence arose the original approximation.
+To see the flaws of old and contemporary approaches, we must establish the mathematics from whence arose the original approximation.
 As one might expect, all things begin with a Hamiltonian, this one describing the interaction between two quantum systems.
 First, there is the \textit{system proper}, beginning in state $\ket{\psi}$, of which the experimenter wishes to measure the observable $\hat{A}$.
 Second, there is the \textit{probe}, beginning in state $\ket{\pi}$, whose observable $\hat{D}$ shall be measured to extract information about how $\ket{\pi}$ was disturbed in the interaction.
 One Hamiltonian which effects the desired interaction is